 COSMETIC VS. DRUG

 A skincare product is considered a cosmetic or a drug, depending on its intended use.
 The U.S. Food and Drug Administration (FDA) defines cosmetics as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied...for cleansing, beautifying, promoting attractiveness, or altering the appearance."
-By law, cosmetics cannot claim to alter the structure or function of the skin.
+By law, cosmetics cannot intend nor claim to alter the structure or function of the skin.

 Products that intend to change the structure or function of skin are considered drugs.
 The FDA defines drugs as "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease" and "articles...intended to affect the structure or function of..." skin.
 If a product claims to alter the skin's structure or function, for example, by actually "removing" wrinkles or increasing the skin's production of collagen, it is considered a drug.
 As a drug, the product must get FDA approval before going to market.
 In addition, the manufacturer must prove the product's safety and efficacy.

-Manufacturers of over-the-counter (OTC) skincare moisturizers, including "eye" creams, "night" creams, "firming" creams, "toning" creams, "anti-aging" creams, "anti-wrinkle" creams, or rejuvenating serums, cannot claim that their product will change the structure of the skin itself.
-The product may claim to change the "appearance" of fine lines and wrinkles (by increasing the water content of the skin), but, by law, cannot claim to change the actual structure or function of the skin.
+Manufacturers of over-the-counter (OTC) skincare moisturizers, including most "eye" creams, "night" creams, "firming" creams, "toning" creams, "anti-aging" creams, "anti-wrinkle" creams, or rejuvenating serums, cannot claim that their product will change the structure of the skin itself.
+The product may claim to temporarily change the "appearance" of fine lines and wrinkles (by increasing the water content of the skin), but, by law, cannot intend to change the actual structure or function of the skin.

 Share this post: